 1.1 Purpose and Scope of the Procedure

-The purpose of this Balancing and Settlement Code Procedure (BSCP) is to set out the processes that Suppliers and Virtual Lead Parties (VLPs) should follow when submitting MSID Pair allocation(s) and, where appropriate, MSID Pair Delivered Volumes to the SVAA.
+The purpose of this Balancing and Settlement Code Procedure (BSCP) is to set out the processes that Suppliers, Virtual Lead Parties (VLPs) and the NETSO should follow when submitting MSID Pair allocation(s) and, where appropriate, MSID Pair Delivered Volumes to the SVAA.

-A MSID Pair allocation is the notification from the Lead Party (i.e. Supplier or VLP) of the BM Unit with which the MSID Pair is to be associated for the purposes of providing Balancing Services.
+A MSID Pair allocation is the notification from the Lead Party (i.e. Supplier or VLP) or the NETSO of MSID Pairs that may be used for the purposes of providing Balancing Services.
+Where the MSID Pair allocation is notified by a Lead Party, all MSID Pairs must be notified as part of a BM Unit; however, where the MSID Pair allocation is notified by the NETSO, no association with a BM Unit will be required.

-A ‘MSID Pair’ means one Import Metering System and, where applicable, one Export Metering System situated at a single Boundary Point.
-To clarify, a MSID Pair must contain a SVA Import Metering System but does not always have to have to contain a SVA Export Metering System.
+An ‘MSID Pair’ means one SVA HH Import Metering System and, where applicable, one SVA HH Export Metering System situated at a single Boundary Point.
+To clarify, an MSID Pair must contain an SVA HH Import Metering System but does not always have to contain an SVA HH Export Metering System.

-This BSC Procedure focuses on the interfaces between Lead Parties and the Supplier Volume Allocation Agent (SVAA) seen from the perspective of the Lead Party.
+This BSC Procedure focuses on the interfaces between Lead Parties or the NETSO and the Supplier Volume Allocation Agent (SVAA) seen from the perspective of the Lead Party or the NETSO.

 The purpose of this procedure is:

-to ensure maintenance of an accurate, up-to-date SVA Metering System Balancing Services Register;
+to ensure maintenance of an accurate, up-to-date SVA Metering System Register;

-to ensure the correct working of the SVAA internal processing for use in validating submissions of MSID Pair Allocations to the SVA Metering System Balancing Services Register;
+to ensure the correct working of the SVAA internal processing for use in validating submissions of MSID Pair Allocations to the SVA Metering System Register;

 to ensure MSID Pair Delivered Volumes are determined in good faith, in accordance with Good Industry Practice and notified in a timely manner; and